pohka/Quas-Website/roadmap.md

 * static comps, dont diff vdom when rerendering
 * vdom events use promises so you can use this keyword
 * q-append (append an array of vdoms)
+* lazy loading routes
+  * if you have a large web app it can be quicker to have certain parts in their own bundle and load them afterwards when requested.
+This is so we don't have to load a single massive bundle
+* scroll behaviour (options)
+  * go to top of page
+  * save scroll height
+  * save scroll anchor
+  * is component visible

+## DOCS
+  * onclick-onscroll=function(){} - multiple events with same function
+  * fix router with pushing href with no matching id

 ## Known Issues
 * highlighter: